LrnzDC3696/vimwiki/index.md

 - [ ] learn discord shortcuts

 ### Done

-- [x] Make a readme on how I setup my laptop + the capslock change (and how to undo it)
+- [x] Make a readme on how I setup my laptop + the capslock change
 - [x] removing italics in vim
 - [x] removing highlights in folders (shell ls)